 Catskill Hall is an upper division Residence Hall available to continuing students, transfer students, and incoming international students.
 To be eligible to live in Catskill, you must have earned at least 15 academic credits and have no significant judicial history.

 Catskill Hall is a 150-bed suite-style residence hall with suites that house 6 residents.
 There are two types of suites containing either 3 double rooms or 2 double rooms and 2 single rooms.
 Each suite has a living room, two showers, separate toilet room and 1-2 sinks.
-The first floor of Catskill has a recreational room with television, pool and ping pong table.
+The first floor of Catskill has a recreational room with television, pool table and ping pong table.
 There is also a laundry facility, conference room, and a kitchen area.

 Each resident is provided with a mattress, bedframe, desk, desk drawers (moveable), desk chair, lamp and wardrobe.
 Residents are encouraged to arrange furniture to meet their needs.
 For more information regarding the bedrooms, please see the Catskill Hall Room Measurement information on the FAQ section of this web page.